-- Explore technical drawing and design elements and principles. - Research various design forms and sources of inspiration and generation of ideas. - Annotate their own work and investigate the work of others. - Work with a variety of manual and digital techniques to create a range of final products that reflect target audience, purpose and specific design outcomes.
+- Explore technical drawing and design elements and principles. - Research various design forms and sources of inspiration and generation of ideas. - Annotate their own work and investigate the work of others. - Work with a variety of manual and digital techniques to create a range of final products that reflect target audience, purpose and specific design outcomes such as Communication, Industrial and Environmental design.

-A levy of \$50 for materials will be charged to the students account
+A levy of \$50 for materials will be charged to the students account.